babatundelawal204/transaction-service/README.md

-# Transfer Service
+# Transaction Service

-This README would normally document whatever steps are necessary to get your application up and running.
+This service is an assessment based use case.
+The aim to build a service which can handle transfers and transactions at large
 ### Transaction service ###

-* Transaction Service
+* Name: Transaction Service
-* 0.0.1
+* Version: 0.0.1

-## Assessment usecases
+## Application Requirements
-- Assessment usecases is located [here](UseCase.pdf).
+- The full overview of the requirement can be found [here](UseCase.pdf).

 ## Architechtural Choice
-This project is built using the ### Layerered architecture ### [Layered Architecture](layered-architecture.webp)
+This project is built using the ### Layered architecture ### [Layered Architecture](layered-architecture.webp)

 ### Technologies used ###